YShu7/YShu7.github.io/_posts/2019-10-27-Recognition.md

      - Test on a *validation set*
    - If the overall false positive rate is not low enough, add another stage
    - Use false positives from current stage as the negative training examples for the next stage

+   Chain classifiers that are progressively more complex and have lower false positive rates

 ##### Boosting vs. SVM